AlishanKably/Project-03/README.md

 }
 ```

-Following this, we were able to work independantley on differnt pages and their respective endpoints as we had a common vision however communication was key to ensuring we were meeting our targets.
-It was important to frequently revisit our Jira plan to ensure we were on track due to the tight contstraint of time.
+Following this, we were able to work independently on different pages and their respective endpoints as we had a common vision however regular communication every other day was key to ensuring we were meeting our targets.
+The work was split by choosing different components for each of us to tackle.
+It was important to frequently revisit our Jira plan to ensure we were on track due to the tight constraint of time.

 During this team project, myself and my partner collaborated in a few different ways:
 - Pair programming
 - VSCode Livecode - Multiple working at the same time on one computer
-- Git to collaborate - Working indepentdently on diffferent features then 'branch' with git to merge code with partners code.
+- Git to collaborate - Working independently on different features then 'branch' with git to merge code with partners code.

 ### Build